remii5/Pinball-Machine/README.md

 # Pinball-Machine
-project to build a scaled version of the classic arcade game - ALMOST COMPLETE, WILL UPDATE REPOSITORY SOON
+project to build a scaled version of the classic arcade game